 Offers for the Chase Freedom® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 It wasn’t long ago that the Citi Prestige® Card was the standout product in the premium travel card market.
-The card featured a stellar list of perks and benefits that included access to Admirals Club lounges, a high fixed-value redemption rate of 1.66¢ per mile on AA flights, and the fourth night free on paid hotel bookings.
+The card featured a stellar list of perks and benefits that included access to Admirals Club® lounges, a high fixed-value redemption rate of 1.66¢ per mile on American Airlines flights, and the fourth night free on paid hotel bookings.

-But recent devaluations, and the loss or watering down of many of the card’s best features has left cardholders wondering if it's worth holding for the long term.
-Today, we’re lining it up against crowd favorite, the Chase Sapphire Reserve®, to determine if the card still deserves a place at the top of the premium rewards card category.
+But recent devaluations and the loss or watering down of many of the card’s best features have left cardholders wondering if it's worth holding for the long term.
+Today, we’re lining it up against crowd favorite, the Chase Sapphire Reserve® (Rates & Fees), to determine if the card still deserves a place at the top of the premium rewards card category.

 Signup Bonus

-- Sapphire Reserve – Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $900 toward travel when you redeem through Chase Ultimate Rewards®
+- Sapphire Reserve – Earn 100,000 bonus points + $500 Chase Travel℠ promo credit after you spend $5,000 on purchases in the first 3 months from account opening.

 “The product is not available to either (i) current cardmembers of any Sapphire credit card, or (ii) previous cardmembers of any Sapphire credit card who received a new cardmember bonus within the last 48 months.
 If you are an existing Sapphire customer and would like this product, please call the number on the back of your card to see if you are eligible for a product change.
 You will not receive the new cardmember bonus if you change products.”